gothgirllover67/recolovetr/README.md

 An unofficial English translation for *Reco Love: Gold Beach* on PS Vita, game version **1.07** and 4 story DLC.
 Please note that you need the updated version of the game.
-The script is MTL with Sugoi-14B-Ultra-HF with some edits.
+The script is MTL with Sugoi-14B-Ultra-HF with some editing and the same vocabluary which I didn't enforce yet on some of the DLC stuff.
 I think the result, despite the byte-lenght limit, is fine for what it is:
 70% of the script is ok with small stuff like messed up pronouns (it would take too much time to edit 80k lines of script for such details, however, the tools